Christian-Hummel/IMC-Assignment-2/README.md

 delete_agent() - removes an agent from the agency, all his customers will be transferred to one of his colleagues, if he is the only one left, he cannot be fired.

 set_discount() - lowers the price for the total price of an offer by a set percentage

+get_agent_stats() - shows the number of customers, the total revenue he produced and the amount of trips he sold

+get_agent_by_id() - displays travel agent attributes: employer_ID, name, email, address, salary, nationality, supervisor_id

 show_all_agents() - displays information about all agents he or she supervises: employer_ID, name, email, address, salary, nationality, - c